isomerpages/csc-corp/pages/terms-of-use.md

 <br>

 <li>Modification of any of the Content or use of the Contents for any other purpose will be a violation of CSC’s and/or third party’s copyright and other intellectual property rights.
-Graphics and images on the Website, LEARN and LEARN-DC are protected by copyright and may not be reproduced or appropriated in any manner without the prior written permission of CSC.</li>
+Graphics and images on the Website, LEARN are protected by copyright and may not be reproduced or appropriated in any manner without the prior written permission of CSC.</li>

 <br>

-<li>Any unauthorised use of LEARN, LEARN-DC CSC Content, and/or Third Party User Content may give rise to a claim for damages and/or be a criminal offence.</li>
+<li>Any unauthorised use of LEARN, CSC Content, and/or Third Party User Content may give rise to a claim for damages and/or be a criminal offence.</li>

 </ol>